10 Worst Places to Retire in Florida for Boomers

 6. Gainesville

 Gainesville is a college town that is home to the University of Florida.
 While it may seem like an attractive place for Boomers to retire, it has some significant drawbacks.
 The city has a high crime rate, and the summers can be oppressively hot and humid.
-Additionally, Gainesville is not known for its retirement communities, which can make it challenging to find the amenities Boomers need.
+Additionally, Gainesville is not known for its retirement communities, making finding the amenities Boomers need challenging.

 7. Daytona Beach